You are here:

 Medium-size community primary

-Onslow Infant School in Surrey says on page 3 of its drug and alcohol policy that alcohol consumption is prohibited during the working day.
+Onslow Infant School in Surrey specifies in its drug and alcohol policy that alcohol consumption is prohibited during the working day (page 3).

 The headteacher must be consulted and permission obtained before arranging any functions at the school at which alcohol may be consumed.
 This decision is left to the careful discretion of the headteacher for each event.